 Either way, once the records had been located, they would be handed over to the searcher who, nevertheless, may not actually take the record out of the archives, because they are the original copies.
 Instead, the searcher may ask for copies of the records to be made, and this would be done after the searcher makes the payment of one dollar per page or five dollar per page as the case may be.
 Once the copies are made, they would be certified after paying the fee of two dollars per document to be certified.

-There is another method of obtaining records that may be faster than going to the office of the clerk, and this would only require an internet connection.
+There is another method of obtaining Saratosa County Public Records that may be faster than going to the office of the clerk, and this would only require an internet connection.
 There are a number of database that proliferate the World Wide Web, and they provide substantially the same information as the one that the office of the clerk of courts could provide.
 Of course, because they are internet searches, they are usually free and easier to use and understand, in addition to the fact that they are connected to other websites that may provide more information that may be of other uses to the searcher.